mofosyne/Holo-InternetofEnergy-MDBook/src/identity_concept.md

 DKPI allows also the ability for the human owner to revoke and establish keys. we can also to a M of N signing model for ownership that allows multi signed key management of an energy portfolio.
 This is critical for large enterprises.

-DKPI may also be useful for the IoE in the following contexts:
+DKPI is useful for the IoE in the following contexts:

-→create entries and have them signed and vouched for by other DPKI keyholders.
+- create entries and have them signed and vouched for by other DPKI keyholders.
-→discover other user-controlled identity services.
+- discover other user-controlled identity services.
-→choose to delegate public-facing identity services to a provider, store identity information in private entries on your own your own DPKI chain for selective release, or both!
+- choose to delegate public-facing identity services to a provider, store identity information in private entries on your own your own DPKI chain for selective release, or both!
-→link signed claims from third parties authenticating aspects of your identity to create a whole private or provider-managed store of records about you.
+- link signed claims from third parties authenticating aspects of your identity to create a whole private or provider-managed store of records about you.